The Secret of Skinwalker Ranch

-The Secret of Skinwalker Ranch is a reality television series that follows a team investigating Skinwalker Ranch, located in Uintah County, Utah, United States.
-The show began airing on the History Channel in March 2020 and to date has run for six seasons.
-Season Six premiered June 3rd, 2025.
-Brandon Fugal has confirmed season 7 will premiere in 2026.
+The Secret of Skinwalker Ranch (titled The Curse of Skinwalker Ranch in the UK) is a multi-season reality television series that follows a team investigating Skinwalker Ranch, located in Uintah County, Utah, United States.
+The show began airing on the History Channel in March 2020 and to date has run for seven seasons.
+Season Seven premiered May 19, 2026.

 Overview

 The series is set at Skinwalker Ranch, a 500-acre ranch that is the site of purported paranormal and UFO-related activities, and follows a team of investigators and skeptics investigating the reports.
 Team members include Brandon Fugal, the ranch's owner, and aerospace engineer Travis S. Taylor.

 The show features the team utilizing technologies such as ground-penetrating radar to investigate purported anomalies such as ionizing radiation, dire wolves, UFOs and cattle mutilation.
 The Pentagon UFO videos are also frequently featured.
 Guests on the show include SETI scientist Seth Shostak, journalist Linda Moulton-Howe, Colonel John B. Alexander, former Governor of Utah Gary Herbert, Utah senator Mike Lee, Attorney General of Utah Sean Reyes, Lunasonde CEO Jeremiah Pate, and others.

 Season four premiered with Travis Taylor revealing that he had secretly been working as chief scientist on the Unidentified Aerial Phenomena Task Force (UAPTF).